VictorQueiroz/sarg/README.md

 The `-w` command will watch changes in files for you.

 ```
-./node_modules/.bin/sarg -w test,src -r test --ignore test/client-test.js
+./node_modules/.bin/sarg -w test,src --ignore test/client-test.js "test/**/*.{js,tsx?}"
 ```

 ## Usage with transpilers

 You can use `--require` argument to load code that needs to be transpiled.
-It is an redundant argument so you can use how many compilers you need
+It is an redundant argument so you can use how many compilers you need.

+It works well with TypeScript and Babel register, you're free to use it together with no problem.

 ### Babel
 ```